Investigating Long-term Training for Remote Sensing Object Detection: Proposed approach

 \subsection{Overview of \textbf{Dynamic Backbone Freezing}}

 In this work, we propose a simple but efficient feature backbone fine-tuning method for remote sensing object detection.
 Our training scheme enables the model to preserve the initialized low-level generic features from natural images while harmoniously acquiring specialized knowledge in remote sensing.
 This is achieved by alternately freezing and unfreezing the backbone using the `Freezing Scheduler' controller.

+More precisely, DBF inherently aligns with the dual objectives by: \begin{itemize} \item Freezing the backbone to prioritize generalization and prevent overfitting to limited domain-specific data. \item Unfreezing the backbone intermittently to allow fine-tuning on specialized features as the training progresses and domain-specific patterns become more apparent. \end{itemize}

-The detail of \textbf{DBF} is presented in Fig. \ref{fig2}.
-Note that in this letter all the algorithms are written in PyTorch \cite{paszke2019pytorch}-style pseudo code.
+The detail of \textbf{DBF} is presented in Algorithm \ref{algo1}.
+Note that in this paper all the algorithms are written in PyTorch \cite{paszke2019pytorch} style.